danielabar/meblog/src/markdown/a-tale-of-rails-chatgpt-and-scopes.md

 ## Lessons Learned

-A few things I learned from this experience:
+A few things learned from this experience:

+It seems that ChatGPT saw my original code using the finder method, and knew that scopes are a good solution for query re-usability, so it simply placed the finder in a scope.
+It did not make the inference that `find_by` doesn't return an ActiveRecord relation, therefore it doesn't make sense to put that in a scope.

-Always try out positive and negative cases, especially for code written by ChatGPT.
+Always try positive and negative cases, whether its code you wrote yourself, or suggested by AI.
 Recall the positive case seemed to work, but unexpected results were encountered in the negative case.

-While ChatGPT can have a positive impact on developer productivity, it may not fully understand the frameworks and libraries you're using, resulting in the introduction of subtle bugs in the code.
+While ChatGPT can improve developer productivity, it may not fully understand the frameworks and libraries you're using, resulting in the introduction of subtle bugs.
+For now, any code it generates requires careful double-checking before committing.

-The [Rails Guides](https://guides.rubyonrails.org/) and [API docs](https://api.rubyonrails.org/) are a fantastic resource for all things Rails.
+The [Rails Guides](https://guides.rubyonrails.org/) and [API docs](https://api.rubyonrails.org/) are fantastic resources.
 If you ever run into seemingly "weird" behaviour with Rails, there's a good chance you'll find an explanation here.

-## TODO
-* intro para
-* edit
-* speculate about what happened with ChatGPT: It saw my original find_by, and knew that scopes are more idiomatic, but didn't make the leap that find_by doesn't return an AR relation so it should have converted it to an equivalent `where` query instead of using the finder method.
-Maybe that leap is too much to ask of an LLM?
-Maybe it will ingest this post and get better for the next version?
-I don't know, but in the meantime, it's good to keep those old fashioned documentation reading skills alive and well.
-* reschedule `article/2024-01-01 model audit paper trail` for 2024-05-01